villano-lab/nrCascadeSim/paper/paper.md

 `nrCascadeSim` models many of these cascades at once and saves the energies along with other useful data to a single file.
-While there are tools, such as the GEANT4 [@Geant4] framework, that allow users to simulate neutron capture, existing tools are not built specifically for neutron capture-based nuclear recoils as NR Cascade Sim is and therefore uses some underlying assumptions that
+While there are tools, such as the GEANT4 [@Geant4] framework, that allow users to simulate neutron capture, existing tools are not built specifically for neutron capture-based nuclear recoils as `nrCascadeSim` is and therefore uses some underlying assumptions that
-NR Cascade Sim does not.
-The main approximation used in GEANT4 that we avoid in NR Cascade Sim is that all recoils decay directly to the ground state.
+`nrCascadeSim` does not.
+The main approximation used in GEANT4 that we avoid in `nrCascadeSim` is that all recoils decay directly to the ground state.
 While this works for some applications, it is necessary to be more precise when an accurate spectrum of neutron capture-based recoils is needed for analyses such as calibration or noise subtraction.